SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_DOM.md

 ## Object Modeling

-Visual representation of software or systems' objects, attributes, actions, and relationships.
+Visual representation of software or system objects, attributes, actions, and relationships.

 > [!TIP]
 > For more information: